Gary M. Forrest, PhD, LMFT – Fort Lauderdale Psychotherapy

 Does what we talk about in therapy remain confidential?

-Confidentiality between a client and psychotherapist is essential.
-Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist's office.
+Confidentiality between a client and a psychotherapist is essential.
+Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist’s office.
 You will receive a written copy of the confidential disclosure agreement, and what you discuss in session will not be shared with anyone.
-If you want Dr. Forrest to share information or give an update to someone on your healthcare team (your Physician, Naturopath, Attorney), he can only release this information after obtaining your written permission.
+Suppose you want Dr. Forrest to share information or give an update to someone on your healthcare team (your Physician, Naturopath, or Attorney).
+In that case, he can only release this information after obtaining your written permission.

 State law and professional ethics require therapists to maintain confidentiality except in the following situations: